Vegetarianism: Cultural and ecological variations

+This comprehensive application of nonviolence (ahimsa) also extended beyond food into early forms of ethical consumerism.
+Historically, Jain ethical codes for the lay community explicitly prohibited participation in the fifteen forbidden trades (karmadanas), which legally barred Jains from manufacturing, selling, or utilizing non-dietary animal products such as leather, ivory, fur, and traditional silk.
+This strict avoidance of animal byproducts established an ancient historical precedent for the lifestyle practices associated with modern veganism.

+Semi-vegetarian diets

 Individuals sometimes label themselves "vegetarian" while practicing a semi-vegetarian diet, as some dictionary definitions describe vegetarianism as sometimes including the consumption of fish, or only include mammalian flesh as part of their definition of meat, while other definitions exclude fish and all animal flesh.
 In other cases, individuals may describe themselves as "flexitarian".
 These diets may be followed by those who reduce animal flesh consumed as a way of transitioning to a complete vegetarian diet or for health, ethical, environmental, or other reasons.
 Semi-vegetarian diets include: